 1. Once your kit arrives, mark the locations of where you plan to mount your fasteners.
 Mark just above the area you are planning to mount the studs.
 Place a fastener at every point that the fabric will start and stop around objects.
-Spacing should 10” or less for screw in studs or 5″ when using the 3M adhesive studs.
+Spacing should a Maximum or 10” or less for screw in studs or Maximum 5″ when using the 3M adhesive studs.

 2. Now it is time to install the studs.
 If you are installing using the self-tapping screw stud style fasteners, there is no surface prep required and they can be simply screwed into the RV.
 Be careful not to over tighten the screw and a small dab of silicone helps to seal off the drill hole.

 When installing using the EZ Snap adhesive studs, the surface must be cleaned in the area that the adhesive stud will be mounted.
 The best cleaner to use is isopropyl alcohol on a rag or cloth.
 This will help remove any oxidization or contaminates.

 3. Once you have cleaned the area where you plan to place the adhesive stud, simply peel off the liner on the back of the stud.
 This exposes the 3M V.H.B. adhesive.
 V.H.B. stands for “Very High Bond” and this specialized adhesive has extremely good holding power in all weather conditions.
 Take care not to touch the adhesive once the liner is removed as this can contaminate the adhesive surface.